 Generates a raster dataset from an input raster function or function chain.

-Merges multiple existing raster datasets or mosaic datasets into an existing raster dataset.
+Merges multiple existing raster datasets into an existing raster dataset.

 Merges multiple raster datasets into a new raster dataset.